team-jmj/EarnIt/README.md

     * Start working on login security features (forgot password)
 * Jun Okabe
   * Completed Tasks (6/30/19):
+    * Added 'check' package to mitigate insecure methods related to user input
+    * Added 'stale-session' to cause users who were not active for 30 minutes in their current session
     * Fixed all the ESLint warnings that were still showing
     * Removed all unused files
   * Completed Tasks (6/24/19):